Completing your application — Work and education details

 - You also have to select an education level:

-- A “Bachelor’s degree” is usually a four-year university degree
+- A “Bachelor’s degree” is usually a three or four year university degree

-- A “Master’s degree” is usually a second cycle two-year degree
+- A “Master’s degree” is usually a second cycle one or two year degree

-- A “Non-university certificate/diploma” can be a postsecondary certificate or diploma from a community college; a CEGEP (either general/pre-university or technical); an institute of technology; a school of nursing; a private business school; a private or public trade school; or a vocational school
+- A “Non-university certificate/diploma” can be a post-secondary certificate or diploma from a community college; a CEGEP (either general/pre-university or technical; a Quebec-specific college); an institute of technology; a school of nursing; a private business school; a private or public trade school; or a vocational school

 - A “PhD” is the highest academic degree awarded by universities in most countries